FAQs

 The planning and engagement process

-Any changes would require both planning and licensing applications to be submitted to the London Borough of Richmond upon Thames.
-Our intention is to submit these applications later this spring.
+Changes to the number of non-sporting event days we can host at the stadium require both planning and licensing applications to be submitted to the London Borough of Richmond upon Thames.

-A new planning application will seek to change attendee capacity at major non-sporting events.
-An application for a new premises licence will be submitted to accommodate this change whilst ensuring that we have the appropriate operational measures in place, in particular those relating to security, sound management, traffic management, the safe movement of attendees to and from the stadium and an ongoing commitment to local community engagement.
+The planning application will seek to increase the number of non-sporting events and the capacity of such events.
+The application for a new premises licence will be submitted to accommodate this change whilst ensuring that we have the appropriate operational measures in place, in particular those relating to security, sound management, traffic management, the safe movement of attendees to and from the stadium and an ongoing commitment to local community engagement.

 Our Stadium Consultation